 Even though there is no such thing as a typical abuser, some studies suggest that there is a typical pattern to abuse.
 It is referred to as the cycle of violence.
-It has three distinct phases.
+It has four distinct phases.
 During the first phase tension, frustration and anger on the part of the abuser may gradually build up over time.
-The build-up period may range from days to months, or possibly even years.
+The build-up period may range from days to months or possibly even years.

 As the tension builds, the possibility that abuse will occur becomes greater.
-At some point an explosion occurs; this is the second phase.
+At some point, an explosion occurs.
+This is the second phase.
 The abuse may last minutes or may continue over a period of days.

 The term "abuse" covers a wide range of behaviour that may or may not involve actual physical violence.

-Sexual Abuse is forced participation in any type of sexual activity.
+Sexual abuse is forced participation in any type of sexual activity.
 No one, including a spouse or partner, has the right to force someone to participate in sexual activity.
 If force or threats of force are used to gain compliance, a charge of sexual assault can be laid.

 Abuse towards pets or property is the destruction of or harm to property or animals.
 This may include the direct or indirect threat that "you are next."